tanyajoon/Action-Recognition-in-the-Wild/README.md

 1. Acquire data set  [UCF 101](https://www.crcv.ucf.edu/data/UCF101.php)
 2. Update the 'dataPath' variable
 3. Run the dataset preparation file using python3.
-4. Now you'll have rames and optical flow coorresponding to each video.
+4. Now you'll have frames and optical flow corresponding to each video.

 ## Testing and Training: